Divorce

 Georgia courts will grant a divorce in less than 30 days after the divorce papers to the non-filing spouse.
 So, the spouse that filed for divorce is required to wait, even if both parties agreed to get divorced sooner.

-Requirements for No-Fault & Fault-Based Divorce
+No-Fault vs. Fault-Based Divorce in Georgia

 No-fault divorce is when a couple shows the court that there has been an “irretrievable breakdown” in the marriage.
 This means that neither party must prove that one of them is at fault for the marriage’s failure.
 Most couples file for no-fault divorce because the process is typically faster.
 Couples must show that there is a substantial incompatibility between the spouses and that issues cannot be resolved.